AndrewJBateman/mevn-stack-notes/README.md

 ## :clipboard: Status & To-Do List

 * Status: Working & deployed.
+Do not update frontend to Vue 3, Bootstrap not compatible with Vue 3.
+Don't update Axios or you have to add a lot of strange (AxiosPromise) return types
-* To-Do: Consider alternative to Bootstrap to make app lighter
+* To-Do: Consider alternative to Bootstrap to make app lighter & update to Vue 3.

 ## :clap: Inspiration